DarkC343/AspNetRestServer_AndroidClient/README.md

 # Documentation
+## Introduction
+This web API has been written in ASP.NET Core.
+The goal is to provide some basic functionality to connect an android application to this API.
+Briefly, the functionalities are validate a user, register and gets the profile of a user.
+You can find the details below.
+So, let's start! :+1:
-## Connection
+## How To Connect
-You should connect to this url pattern: `server:port/android-api/users/`
+You should connect to this url pattern: `server:port/android-api/users/` where `android-api/users/` is for this particular API.
 <br />
 Each method name should come after the above pattern. example: `http://192.168.1.12:5000/android-api/users/get-all-users`
 ## Models